 Switzerland is heavily dependent upon imports, so maintaining reserves of certain goods is a very important precautionary measure in ensuring security of supply.
-If an unforeseen crisis means that the market is no longer able to satisfy demand for vital basic goods, having reserves to release as needed is a valuable instrument for NES.
+If an unforeseen crisis means that the market is no longer able to satisfy demand for vital basic goods, having reserves to release as needed is a valuable instrument for the National Economic Supply NES.

-Each person in Switzerland pays about CHF 13 a year on average towards NES in this way (status: 1 Jan 2017).
+Each person in Switzerland pays about CHF 13 a year on average towards NES in this way (as of 31st of December 2022).